helenajovcic7/AzureHack/Labs/LAB_02_managing_azure.md

 </details>

 <details>
-  <summary>Create a policy to only allow West Europe resources to be deployed to Production resource group</summary>
+  <summary markdown="span">Create a policy to only allow West Europe resources to be deployed to Production resource group</summary>

 1. In the Azure portal, search for and select **Policies**